-PACT is an adoption charity and family support provider helping hundreds of families every year through outstanding adoption services, specialist therapeutic support and inspirational community projects across London and the south east of England.
+PACT is an adoption and trauma recovery charity helping hundreds of families every year through outstanding adoption services, specialist therapeutic support and inspirational community projects across southern and central England.

 Established in 1911, PACT is now one of the UK's leading charities in its field and is dedicated to the placement of children with secure and loving families and continued support through therapeutic services.
 Our adoption support services include our online Children And Trauma Community Hub (CATCH), our Strengthening Families team of therapeutically trained social workers, our Adopter Champion team of 'experts by experience', our education support service and our FACTS service which provides therapeutic support to help children overcome difficulties in childhood, adolescence and early adulthood resulting from early trauma and neglect.